Mitsuo Yoshikawa

 - Born April 6, 1988 in Fukuoka, Fukuoka Japan

-Mitsuo Yoshikawa has been a pitcher in Nippon Pro Baseball.
+Mitsuo Yoshikawa was a pitcher in Nippon Pro Baseball, winning the MVP once.

-Yoshikawa was a first-round pick of the Nippon Ham Fighters out of high school.
+Yoshikawa was a first-round pick of the Nippon Ham Fighters out of high school in the 2006 NPB draft.
 He went 4-3 with a 3.66 ERA in 2007, with 46 walks in 93 1/3 innings.
 In the 2007 Japan Series, the 19-year-old relieved Ryan Glynn in game two but walked two batters following three free passes issued by Glynn to set a Japan Series record for one team in one inning.
 Two games later, manager Trey Hillman gave Yoshikawa the ball, only the 5th rookie out of high school to start a Japan Series game and the first since Kazuhisa Ishii.
 Yoshikawa again struggled with his control, taking the loss to the Chunichi Dragons (who would win the Series).
 Overall, he allowed seven walks, three hits and three runs (two earned) in six innings in the Series.
+Yoshikawa fell to 2-4, 6.23 in his seven starts in 2008, walking 22 in 34 2/3 innings. #34 was 0-2 with a 6.61 ERA and 10 walks in 16 1/3 innings in 2009 and 0-4 with a 6.92 ERA and .330 opponent average in 2010.
+He was 0-5 with a 4.74 ERA in 2011 to bring his career record to 6-18.